|

 I will reward you well"

-true, Master Elf," he said.
-"As you no doubt knowsince
+is not true, Master Elf," he said.
+"As you no doubt

-quantity of seed from a full-blooded elf."
-Haldir sneered.
+require a quantity of seed from a full-blooded elf."
+Haldir

-"But I started thinking, why limit myself to one client when
+sneered.
+"But I started thinking: why limit myself to one

-I can supplyoh!an infinite number?
-You give me seed
+client when I can supplyoh!an infinite number?
+You

-regularly.
-I make up the Elixir and sell it to the wealthy citizens
+give me seed regularly, I make up the Elixir and sell it to the

-of Far Harad.
-We both benefit."
-Herzog smiled again.
+wealthy citizens of Far Harad; we both benefit."
+Herzog smiled

 "There is not enough money in the whole of Middle Earth

-to persuade me totodo that, you filthy wargs
+to persuade me tototo do that, you filthy wargs

 member!"